deminy/background-processing-in-php/README.md

 Executed in a function registered through register_shutdown_function().
 Executed in the destruct method of an object during the shutdown sequence.
 ```

+What have we observed from the PHP code and the output?

+> We observed similar results as test 2, and we noticed that by calling function fastcgi_finish_request(),
+> we don't have to wait registered shutdown functions and destructor methods to finish during the PHP
+> shutdown sequence first before sending back HTTP response to the client.
+Because of this, calling function
+> fastcgi_finish_request() at the end of your PHP application could fasten your web application, typically
+> when you use shutdown functions to handle something like error handling.

 ## Conclusion